Daimanu06/Game-of-life/readme.md

 Simple implementation of Conway's game of life using C++ and the ncurses library.

 ## Warnings ##
-To compile the code, you need a C++11 compiler implementing threads, lambdas and smart pointers.
+To compile the code, you need a C++11 compiler implementing threads, lambdas, random and smart pointers.
 This game shows unicode characters (“U+2588 FULL BLOCK” and “U+00D7 MULTIPLICATION SIGN”), please make sure your terminal is able to print them.

 ## Future releases and TODO ##